IT4063C-Fall24/hello-github-tikakc/README.md

 - .In this assignment, I learned how to use Git for version control, including creating new files, making commits, and pushing changes to GitHub.
 I also understood the difference between local commits and pushing to a remote repository.

 **I struggled with:** (repeat as needed)
-- .
+- None.
+Was pretty straight forward.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- None for GIT as I have used it in the past.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 ## 📚 References and Citations